 - Invest and support efforts to address acute needs and support recovery and sustainable resilience of local institutions, which have been badly impacted by the conflict.
 This should include support not just with technical capacities for services and infrastructure, but also for inclusive community engagement and strengthening for formal and informal community-based organisations.
-Equb and iddir are local institutions found in all conflict-affected regions which could facilitate support and humanitarian assistance, recovery and resilience at the local level.
+Equb et iddir are local institutions found in all conflict-affected regions which could facilitate support and humanitarian assistance, recovery and resilience at the local level.

 Context of the conflict